Death Touch Pressure Points

 To study Dim Mak is a logical progress for the student of Kyusho Jitsu.
 They are irrevocably tied together!

 Do you have any personal experience with the study of Dim Mak?
 I would love to here about it!
-Comment here!
+Comment at the bottom of the article!

 Over at Kyusho Jitsu University I have 2 Dim Mak Courses [Novice & Advanced] online with a new course called Ultimate Dim Mak FREE when you purchase the Advanced course!

 Right now you can enroll in Novice and Advanced for ONLY $39.97 each!
 Anyone enrolled in the 1st with courses will receive the Ultimate Dim Mak Course as a FREE bonus!